 Round-up: CoronaVirus and Email Marketing

-We thought it might be helpful to provide a round-up of webinars, complimentary subscriptions, swipe file samples, articles and other resources on marketing during the CoronaVirus pandemic.
+We thought it might be helpful to provide a round-up of resources on email marketing during the Coronavirus pandemic:

 If your company is planning to send out an email referencing the pandemic, or even just if you're continuing to communicate business-as-usual information to your email audience, scan the resources here for guidance.

 Many thanks to Janet Roberts, who manages content for our OI newsletter; she pulled together a short list on short notice to get us started.

 Please send any other webinars, complimentary subscriptions, swipe files, articles or other resources that you feel are valuable to me at firstname.lastname@example.org with 'CV Roundup' in the subject line and I'll add them to the post.
 Thanks!